-1. Clean up as you go.
 This is like the golden rule of mom kitchen teachings.
 While food is baking, boiling, or roasting, you can clean that cutting board, scrub that pot, and put away the ingredients you’ve already used.
 It’s such a relief to not have a huge mess and pile of dishes to tackle after you’ve finally relaxed at the dinner table.
 After all, you’re sated and no longer in work mode.
 How nice to have minimal cleanup afterward.
 Points for you, mom.

-2. Read the recipe all the way through before you start, so you aren’t caught off guard and have to run to the store halfway through cooking.
+That way, you aren’t caught off guard and have to run to the store halfway through cooking.
 Also, the recipe might call for equipment you don’t have, so you need to be aware of that beforehand.
 (If you don’t have any handed-down family recipes, try these cookbooks for beginners for a start.)

-3. Line your baking sheets with aluminum foil or parchment paper.
+You can use aluminum foil or parchment paper.
 These days, many of us like to use Silpat baking sheets, or similar non-stick silicone baking mats that make cleanup easier and reduce the amount of trash you create.
 Less soaking and scrubbing hard-baked bits off pans!
 Test the technique on one of our cookie recipes (or make a sheet pan dinner).

-Nordic Ware Natural Aluminum Baking Sheets, 2 for $19.99 on Amazon
+Nordic Ware Natural Aluminum Baking Sheets, 2 for $21.99 on Amazon

 If you don't have sheet pans yet, you'll definitely want some.